Vietnam

 Special investment incentives are available for research and development (R&D) and large investment projects specified in the Law on Investment.

-In June 2024, a draft law on CIT was posted on the official website of the government for public comments.
-It is expected that the draft law will be presented to the National Assembly for consideration in October 2024 and ratified in May 2025.
+In 2024, a draft law on CIT was posted on the official website of the government for public comments.
 The draft law makes various amendments to the existing regulations on CIT incentives, including proposed changes to the incentivised sectors, proposed changes in incentivised locations, and simplified rules for business expansions.
-The draft law also emphasises that in cases of any inconsistency between other laws and the CIT Law the CIT Law shall prevail.
+The draft amended CIT law is expected to be passed at the 9th session (May 2025).

 See the Tax credits and incentives section for more information.